hawkinsw/demandos/README.md

 ```console
 -chardev stdio,id=stdio,mux=on,signal=off -device virtio-serial-pci -device virtconsole,chardev=stdio -serial chardev:stdio
 ```
+**Warning**: If you use a console device and get an error about `cannot use stdio by multiple character devices` that is likely because you are executing with `-nographics` rather than `-graphics none`.[^qemugraphics]

 [^1]: That creates a character device redirected to the hosts' `stdio` and _whose name is stdio_ (not be confused with the _actual_ `stdio`); adds a VirtIO-based serial device to the bus; creates a console that uses the character device (previously created) named stdio for its IO; and redirects the emulated device's (default) serial output to the character device named stdio.

+[^qemugraphics]: See [this QEMU wiki page on Gentoo's website](https://wiki.gentoo.org/wiki/QEMU/Options#Display_options) for information about the graphics configuration options for qemu.

 If you want to redirect the output that would otherwise go to the console to a TCP socket (which can be read using, for example, telnet), add[^2]